imzqqq/chat/shared/ios/matrix-ios-sdk/README.rst

 ------------
 The SDK currently manages only login-password type registration.
-This type of registration is not accepted by the homeserver hosted at chat.dingshunyu.top.
+This type of registration is not accepted by the homeserver hosted at chat.imzqqq.top.
 It has been disabled for security and spamming reasons.
 So, for now, you will be not be able to register a new account with the SDK on such homeserver.
 But you can login an existing user.